 Go to Settings>>General.

-As you scroll through the options, you will see Membership setting.
+As you scroll through the options, you will see the Membership setting.

 It provides you with a tick box that says “Anyone can Register”.